TradingView Indicator

 Look for confluence, not triggers

-A signal is not a command.
-Look for alignment between the indicator, your own analysis, and the market context.
+Look for alignment between the indicator and market context.
 Confluence means multiple factors agree.

 Step 4